intelligent-machine-learning/dlrover/docs/design/fsdp-design-en.md

 ### 2.2 New and Modified Public Functions in ElasticTrainer

-- **Add `epoch` function:** A context manager decorator to perform certain operations before and after each epoch, such as reset and save model and optimizer state shards under the FSDP strategy.
+- **Add `epoch` function:** Introduces a context manager decorator for executing specific operations before and after each epoch.
+Notably, it resets and saves model and optimizer state shards under the FSDP strategy.

-- **Modify `step` function:** A context manager decorator to check whether model and optimizer state shards need to be saved after each step.
+- **Modify `step` function:** Updated to act as a context manager decorator.
+It verifies whether state shards for the model and optimizer should be saved after each training step.

-- **Modify `prepare` function:** Check during initialization if model and optimizer state shards need to be loaded first.
-If shards are inconsistent with the current number of workers, perform resharding during load.
+- **Modify `prepare` function:** Enhanced to inspect at initialization whether state shards for the model and optimizer should be pre-loaded.
+If shard inconsistencies exist due to varying worker numbers, resharding is conducted during load.

 ### 2.3 ElasticTrainer Support for Resharding During Save/Load

-Given the dynamic nature of elastic training, current PyTorch support for parameter resharding is limited.
-Thus, we need to save shard meta information during save and perform resharding operations during load.
-Add `_save_fsdp_state` and `_load_fsdp_state` functions in `ElasticTrainer` for this purpose.
+Considering the fluid nature of elastic training, existing PyTorch support for parameter resharding is somewhat lacking.
+To address this, we've added `_save_fsdp_state` and `_load_fsdp_state` functions in `ElasticTrainer`.
+These functions manage the saving of shard metadata and execute resharding procedures during load operations.

 ## 3. Detailed Design of ElasticTrainer

-### 3.1 Add `shared_storage_path`, `use_fsdp`, and `checkpoint_interval` Attributes
+### 3.1 Introduction of Attributes

-We will only add `shared_storage_path` and `use_fsdp` attributes in `ElasticTrainer`.

-1. `use_fsdp: bool`, obtained from the constructor, with a default value of `False`.
-When set to `True`, `ElasticTrainer` will check if `shared_storage_path` exists and will save model parameters and optimizer states to `shared_storage_path` when it meets the `checkpoint_interval`.
+In `ElasticTrainer`, we're introducing `shared_storage_path` and `use_fsdp`.

+1. `use_fsdp: bool` - Sourced from the constructor, it defaults to `False`.
+If activated, the trainer checks the existence of `shared_storage_path`.
+When the `checkpoint_interval` is met, model parameters and optimizer states are saved there.

-2. `shared_storage_path: str`, obtained from the constructor, with a default value of `None`.
-This path is used to temporarily store checkpoints for this training session to achieve elastic training (this shared path can also store other data).
+2. `shared_storage_path: str` - Obtained from the constructor and defaults to `None`.
+This path temporarily houses checkpoints for facilitating elastic training.
+It can also store other data types.

     ```bash
     shared_storage_path/